-Overall, in this context and based on the noise modelling assumptions and assessment results presented, the sound emitted by the Proposed Development can be considered 'present and not intrusive' in terms of government policy and guidance provided within the NPSE & NPPG (see Sections 2.2 & 2.3 respectively).
-This corresponds to the 'No Observed Effect Level' (NOEL) and no further specific action, over and above that already considered, is required to further mitigate operational noise associated with the introduction of the site.
+Overall, in this context and based on the modelling assumptions and assessment results presented, the sound emitted by the Proposed Development can be considered 'present and not intrusive' in terms of government policy and guidance provided within the NPSE & NPPG (see Sections 2.2 & 2.3 respectively).
+This corresponds to the 'No Adverse Observed Effect Level' (NOAEL) and no further specific action, over and above that already considered, is required to further mitigate operational sound associated with the introduction of the Proposed Development.